redis/redis-doc/topics/faq.md

 ## Redis is single threaded, how can I exploit multiple CPU / cores?

+It's very unlikely that CPU becomes your bottleneck with Redis, as usually Redis is either memory or network bound.
+For instance using pipelining Redis running on an average Linux system can deliver even 500k requests per second, so if your application mainly uses O(N) or O(log(N)) commands it is hardly going to use too much CPU.

-Simply start multiple instances of Redis in the same box and treat them as different servers.
+However to maximize CPU usage you can start multiple instances of Redis in the same box and treat them as different servers.
 At some point a single box may not be enough anyway, so if you want to use multiple CPUs you can start thinking at some way to shard earlier.
-However note that using pipelining Redis running on an average Linux system can deliver even 500k requests per second, so if your application mainly uses O(N) or O(log(N)) commands it is hardly going to use too much CPU.

 In Redis there are client libraries such Redis-rb (the Ruby client) and Predis (one of the most used PHP clients) that are able to handle multiple servers automatically using _consistent hashing_.

-## What is the maximum number of keys a single Redis instance can hold? and what the max number of elements in a List, Set, Ordered Set?
+## What is the maximum number of keys a single Redis instance can hold? and what the max number of elements in a List, Set, Sorted Set?

 In theory Redis can handle up to 2^32 keys, and was tested in practice to handle at least 250 million of keys per instance.
 We are working in order to experiment with larger values.

-Every list, set, and ordered set, can hold 2^32 elements.
+Every list, set, and sorted set, can hold 2^32 elements.

 In other words your limit is likely the available memory in your system.